AtnNn/Theremin/README.md

 `import sort : sorted a (sort a) && time_complexity (sort a) < O(n * log(n))`

-This raises many concerns that Theremin will attempt to resolve.
+This raises concerns that could be addressed in different ways.
 Too much abstraction makes debugging and reasoning about code very difficult.
-The time complexity of a function is a very limited restriction.
-The function may not be performant, it may have unwanted side effects or it may use a lot of memory.
+The time complexity of a function is a very limited restriction, the function may not be performant, it may have unwanted side effects or it may use a lot of memory.
 A compiler would need an indexed knowledge base to efficiently find the requested function.
 If the knowledge base spanned multiple code bases there would be issues